 Correction of grades on the student's official transcript can only be initiated with a written request for a grade change by the original instructor of the class explaining reasons for the request.
-The grade change request must be approved in writing by the Office of the Provost.
+The grade change request must be approved in writing by the Office of the Vice President for Academic and Student Affairs.
 In the event the original instructor is unavailable, the student may appeal to the Instructional Accountability Committee which may initiate this process.